AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 #### March 9th, 2018

 ## Abstract
-Past High Rate Sedimentation teams have hypothesized that floc blankets thin as experiments progress due to coagulant sticking to the walls of the flocculator, reducing the overall coagulant dosage.
-The 2018 spring team has conducted an experiment to test if increasing the coagulant dosage solves this problem and leads to stable floc blankets.
-The results currently indicate that this will solve the floc blanket degredation problem, but more work should be done.
+Past High Rate Sedimentation (HRS) teams have hypothesized that floc blankets thin as experiments progress due to coagulant sticking to the walls of the flocculator, reducing the overall coagulant dosage.
+The Spring 2018 team conducted experiments that found increasing coagulant dosage did not prevent floc blanket thinning.
+The team also found that increasing tube settler length and reducing flocculator shear had minimal effects on floc blanket thinning.

 <div class="alert alert-block alert-danger">
 Consider using "Spring 2018 team."